 You know what I mean.
-She (I’ll call her Raegan) was obviously gifted.
+She (I’ll call her Carly) was obviously gifted.
 She could play music by ear and sing like a professional.
 Her hair was wavy and golden, her smile was contagious, and her laugh was obnoxiously perfect.

-For a time, Raegan and I were friends.
+For a time, Carly and I were friends.
 But our schedules changed, and so did our lives.
 We went our separate ways, but whenever I had the occasional encounter with her after that, these ugly feelings crept inside my heart and made me feel uncomfortable around her.
 Just the sound of her voice irritated me for some reason.

 Why could she play the piano so well?
 Why was she so tall and thin?
 Why did everyone pay attention to her when she spoke?

 There are guys like this, too.
 I know one myself.
 (I’ll call him Darren.)

 Darren is a talented athlete.
 He’s popular, handsome, and charming.

 I’m sure some of the guys who know him wonder: Why does he throw so well and run so fast?
 How come he has countless friends and a girlfriend?
 Why does everyone want to be around him?

 We all have at least one Carly and one Darren in our lives (although we probably have several).
 They just seem to have it all—talents, looks, success, friends, etc. And when someone seems to have it all, it’s easy to become green with envy.

 Why beat around the bush?
 When you become envious, you are in the exact place that Satan wants you.
 He wants you to be frustrated and unhappy.
 He wants you to be unsatisfied.
 And envy, in a word, is being unsatisfied.